 Dr. Channell's research focuses on the development of language, cognition, and social-emotional skills in individuals with Down syndrome or other neurodevelopmental disorders associated with intellectual disability (e.g., fragile X syndrome; autism spectrum disorder), particularly during middle childhood and adolescence.
 Her questions are framed by how skills in these domains work together to influence everyday communication in individuals with neurodevelopmental disorders.
 Dr. Channell earned her PhD in Developmental Psychology from the University of Alabama in 2012.
 Following her PhD, she spent 3 years as a post-doctoral fellow at the University of California, Davis MIND Institute, where she received interdisciplinary training in the Autism Research Training Program (NRSA T32, NIMH).
 She joined the faculty of Speech and Hearing Science at the University of Illinois at Urbana-Champaign as an Assistant Professor in 2015.

-Teresa is a junior studying Speech and Hearing Science and plans on continuing her education to earn a graduate degree in speech-language pathology.
-Her main interests in the field are acquired communication disorders in geriatric populations and also intellectual disabilities.
+Katrina is a junior studying Speech and Hearing Science with a concentration in Speech-Language Pathology.
+She plans on continuing her education to earn a graduate degree in Speech-Language Pathology and eventually work in a hospital setting.
+Her main interests in the field are traumatic brain injuries, intellectual disabilities, and dysphagia.

 Shealyn Ashby, M.A.

 Shealyn earned her master’s degree in 2017 and is currently completing her clinical fellowship year in Springfield, IL to become a certified speech-language pathologist.
 Afterwards, she plans to return to our lab to pursue a PhD in Speech and Hearing Science.

 Caitlyn Boni, B.A.